tarwn/lessthandot-hugo/blogs/content/posts/2010-05-11-building-the-virtual-lab-vmware-and-2008.md

 ## Installing our First Virtual Server

 From this point forward we will be working from the comfort of my home lab, so examples will be based on VMWare Server 2.1 and I will point out versions for other software as it is introduced.
 The purpose of this first virtual machine is to serve as a template for later machines, allowing me to build out one image that with a standard base configuration, installs all common services, then apply all the outstanding Windows updates.
-Though I will be using the term &#8216;template&#8217; in the article, this shouldn&#8217;t be confused with the template capability in VMware&#8217;s vSphere.
+Though I will be using the term &#8216;template' in the article, this shouldn't be confused with the template capability in VMware's vSphere.

 <div class="hint">
   In a production environment it is extremely helpful to have a basic server image already pre-configured and up to date.
 Not only does it provide a faster alternative to building each server from scratch, but it ensures that each server goes out with all of the required services and configurations and does so without adding a checklist to your process.
 Not that I am a <a href="/index.php/ITProfessionals/ITServiceManagement/there-is-never-time-for-part-3" title="Or maybe I am">process improvement fan</a> or anything.